opentensor/developer-docs/docs/staking-and-delegation/managing-stake-sdk.md

 title: "Managing stake with Bittensor Python SDK"
 ---

-# Managing stake with Bittensor Python SDK
+# Managing Stake with Bittensor Python SDK

 This pages demonstrates usage of `btcli`, the Bittensor CLI, for managing stake.